DebuggingDelightStudios/deformable-mesh/docs/advanced-guides/deformation-material.md

     - Go to your *Deformable Mesh Component* and use your created *Deformation Material(s)* as [**Material Overrides**](../guides/mesh-component/settings.md#material-overrides):<br/><img src={Override}/>

 :::warning
 Make sure to supply **as many materials as your static mesh needs**!
 If the static mesh has 8 materials slots, then you should override all 8 materials!
-But you don't have to override all 8 materials with deformation materials - you can also just choose the default material here.
+But you don't have to override all 8 materials with deformation materials - you can also just choose the original material here.
 :::

 ## Advanced / Custom Setup